Ezequiel Tovar Preview, Player Props: Rockies vs. Cubs

 Ezequiel Tovar At The Plate

-- Tovar leads Colorado in slugging percentage (.413) thanks to 49 extra-base hits.
+- Tovar leads Colorado with a slugging percentage of .409, fueled by 49 extra-base hits.

-- Tovar has had an RBI in 47 games this season (35.1%), including 13 multi-RBI outings (9.7%).
+- Tovar has driven in a run in 47 games this season (34.8%), including 13 games with more than one RBI (9.6%).
 He has also driven home three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.